-Process scheduling is a management technique used to manage limited resources when a large number of processes are trying to access them.
+Process scheduling is a management technique used to manage limited resources when a large number of processes are trying to access them in a computer system.
 For smooth processing and to avoid any deadlocks, process scheduling is an important tool.

 This article is all about common types of process scheduling, the most common process scheduling queues, and their objectives.
 To learn more, let’s start reading ahead.